 Use trigger words.

-For complete transparency, take a look at ONTRAPORT’s top 10 emails with the highest open rates.
-Can you relate any of these back to the tips above?
+For complete transparency, take a look at Ontraport’s top 10 emails with the highest open rates.
+Can you relate any of these to the tips above?

 Just because one big marketer had successful open rates with “EARN BIG $$ WHILE YOU SLEEP!” as their subject line doesn’t mean you should copy and paste that as your own.

 While it’s easy to focus on clickbait headlines, the long-term quality of leads you gain from those clicks will be much worse.
 Keep in mind a lot of email marketing tips and tricks weren’t written for entrepreneurs and small business owners.
 You’ll come off as spammy and cheap.
 Your clients will lose trust and just like any relationship, trust once lost is hard to get back.

 Some tips to stay away from the spam folder:

 - Avoid words like Sale, Warning, Free, $$$, Advertisement.